1. Skills to succeed

 We work with inspiring strategic partners who are committed to transforming communities through empowering individuals, with the ultimate aim of building a fairer society.

-We work with social enterprises that share our drive to help young people and workers thrive in the digital economy.
+We work with charities and social enterprises that share our drive to help young people and workers thrive in the digital economy.

 TeachFirst: A fairer society begins in the classroom